 The Federal Reserve increases the monetary base, which increases bank reserves and creates excess reserves.
 Banks lend the excess reserves, which creates new deposits.
 The quantity of money increases.
 New deposits are used to make payments.
-Some of the new money remains on
+Some of the new money remains on deposit at banks and some leaves the banks in a currency drain.
+The increase in bank deposits increases banks' desired reserves.
+But the banks still have excess reserves, though less than before.
+The process repeats until excess reserves have been eliminated.

-(X myeconlab) animation
+🔀 myeconlab animation